ronen567/just-the-docs/docs/optimizations.md

 ![gradient decent example](../assets/images/gd_optimizations/2d_contour_sgd_oscilations.gif)

+Some phenomenas/Performance issues Gradient Descent suffers from are:
+- Overshooting: As depicted by Figures 3 and 4, high curvutures may lead to overshooting.
+Overshooting is a result of moving too fast along the gradient direction, while it changes signs.

+- Local Minimun trap: Getting trapped in a local minimum, not reaching the global minima.

+- Oscillations: this phenomenon can occure not only when gradient changes significantly in high curvuturs as depicted by Figure 4, but also when no matter the direction it  navigating in a plateau, where gradient is negligible but still may have slight differences which lead to oscliations

+Overshooting could be avoided by setting a smaller learning rate, but that would slow the convergence process down.
-The oscliations could be avoided by decreasing the learning rate coefficient.
-But this would increase convergence time.
-Anyway, Figure 4 illustrates one of Gradient Descent problems.
-This post reviews some of the most popular Gradient Descent variants which aim to answer such performance issues.
+Some of these phenomanas, e.g. overshooting, could be avoided by etting a smaller learning rate.
+But would have increased convergence time.
+This post reviews some of the most popular Gradient Descent variants which aim to answer Gradient Descent issues.

-This post reviews some of the Gradient Descent algorithms as listed below:
+This algorithms reviewd in this post as listed below:

 **Momentum**
+**Nesterov momentum**
 **Adagrad**
 **RMSprop**
 **Adam**